Symptoms of Viral Diseases in Plants

 Often prolonged infection leads to complete destruction or necrosis of the infected spots.
 Infected parts such as leaves appear to be randomly perforated.
 Sometimes necrosis may occur in the vascular and cortical elements of infected leaves and stems.
 In a few cases terminal buds or the entire top may become necrotic.
 Phloem tissues become necrotic in some cases.

-Of the other symptoms, there may be changes in colour of petals or breaking, induction of sterility, insipidity of fruits, wilting of plants ……… Here are the symptoms associated with some well known viral diseases of plants.
+Of the other symptoms, there may be changes in color of petals or breaking, induction of sterility, insipidity of fruits, wilting of plants ……… Here are the symptoms associated with some well known viral diseases of plants.

 GENERAL SYMPTOMS OF VIRAL DISEASES OF PLANTS.